DukeMurmur/ShokiMore/README.md

 # ShokiMore
-Comparing anime lists from shikimori.one (BETA)
+Comparing anime lists from shikimori.one
 # Loading lists from shikimore.one
 Anime lists can be loaded directly from the website, user data will be loaded as json file, common data will be loaded from API using links from json file.
 Enter a nickname of the user to start data loading.<br />